 Getting the Diagnosis

 As we went to the appointment, I kept telling myself that we might get good news that the test was negative.
 That was not the case.
 Dr. Reasoner presented the results matter of factly but not coldly.
-She said the test did show signs of early onset Alzheimer’s.
+She said the test did show signs of early-stage Alzheimer’s.
 She went on to explain what that meant (the tangles in a particular part of the brain) and how it can be addressed (initially with Aricept and after a few weeks another drug that has, in the past, been used at later stages of the disease).

 Dr. Reasoner told her the average life expectancy for someone who is diagnosed early (the starting part was not and, I suspect cannot be known) is about 12 years but that she could live much longer.
 She also gave a few examples of people she had known whose quality of life was good even with the memory loss.
 She is especially interested in Kate’s behavioral evaluation.
-That evaluation will determine whether the disease has effected other things than simple memory.
+That will determine whether the disease has effected other things than just her memory.

 Kate handled the news with a good bit of control and later in our meeting, she said that in some ways, she actually felt relieved to know what was causing her memory problems.
 Her greatest concern is having to depend on family or professional help to take care of her personal care, something that she feels could be required for a long time should she live as long as her parents.